metabarcoding/obitools4-doc/content/docs/principles/_index.md

 -rw-r--r--@ 1 myself  staff  1504  8 mar 15:09 reverse.fastq
 ```

-The `ls` command is used here to see the results of the above {{< obi obiconvert >}} command, with the two resulting files and their names built by adding the suffixes _R1 and _R2 at the end of the filename just before the extension.
+The `ls` command is used here to see the results of the above {{< obi obiconvert >}} command, with the two resulting files and their names built by adding the suffixes `_R1` or `_R2` at the end of the filename just before the extension.